Back to Blog

 These aren't edge cases.
 They're the normal risks of storing private things in places that weren't built with real privacy in mind.

 You don't need to become a cybersecurity expert.
-But you do need to ask one question when choosing where to store your legacy letters: can anyone besides me and my chosen recipient read these files?
+But you do need to ask a few specific questions when choosing where to store your legacy letters:

 There's a reason people whisper secrets in empty rooms.
 Privacy changes what we're willing to say.

-When you know your letter is truly private -- encrypted so thoroughly that even the company storing it can't peek -- you write differently.
+When you know your storage choice matches the sensitivity of what you're writing, you write differently.
 You stop performing.
 You stop editing yourself for an imaginary audience.
 You write the real thing.

 And the real thing is what your family will treasure.
 Not the polished, careful version of you.
 The honest one.
 The one who loved imperfectly and tried hard and had regrets and still showed up.
 That's the version worth preserving, and it only comes out when you feel safe enough to put it on paper.